 Basically, Sponsored Product Listings help sellers get their products placed higher in search results in the hopes of getting clicks and sales.

-For a deeper dive into Sponsored Product Listings, check out our blog post!
+For a deeper dive into Sponsored Product Listings, check out our blog post Why are Amazon Sponsored Product Listings Important?

 Another popular way to advertise in search results is by using headline search ads.
 These ads show up in the area directly below the search bar in a customer’s search results.
 These ads are different from Sponsored Product Listings because rather than sending a customer to a product listing when they click on the ad, they are sent to a specific page on Amazon.

 This page is usually a customized page that is branded.
-As with Sponsored Product Listings, these ads are also keyword targeted and PPC, but allow sellers to advertise 3 or more products at once.
+As with Sponsored Product Listings, these ads are also keyword targeted and PPC style campaigns, but allow sellers to advertise 3 or more products at once.
 One other big difference is that headline search ads only allow two keyword match types: phrase and exact.
-Minimum campaign budgets for headline search ads is $100, with a limit of $1 spent each day.
+The minimum campaign budget for headline search ads is $100, with a limit of $1 spent each day.
 You can schedule these ads to run up to four months in advance, so you can plan ahead of time for things like holidays, season changes, etc. This kind of advertising on Amazon is great for brands with Amazon Storefront pages to help drive traffic to peruse through their full line of product offerings.

 Product display ads are like Sponsored Product Listings, but they can show up in a number of places besides search results.
 They feature one picture of the product along with the product title, price, and Prime indicator (if the product is sold through Amazon Prime).